 - Cheese: I like fresh mozzarella here, which has a delicate, clean flavor with a soft, milky texture that melts perfectly on these small bites!

-- Vegetables: A handful of baby spinach and any sliced mushrooms you have on hand (white mushrooms or baby bella mushrooms) will work well here.
+- Vegetables: A handful of baby spinach and any sliced mushrooms you like (white mushrooms or baby bella mushrooms) will work well here.

 I used spinach and mushrooms, but if they aren’t your thing, here are some ideas for other eggplant pizza toppings to try: